What is Firebase Cloud Messaging (FCM)?

 Reliability and Performance

-Built on Google’s infrastructure, FCM ensures high delivery rates and low latency—critical for real-time applications.
+FCM runs on Google's infrastructure.
+It offers high delivery rates and low latency.
+These traits matter most for real-time apps.

 Comprehensive Analytics